 Rhoda Schermer, Chairperson

-Rhoda is a former Vice President at several area hospitals in charge of the strategic planning and marketing functions and is now a principle with Strategic Innovation Management providing consultant services to hospitals and health care organizations.
+Rhoda is a former vice president at several area hospitals in charge of strategic planning and marketing functions.
+She is a retired principal of Strategic Innovation Management providing consultant services to hospitals and healthcare organizations.

 Ruth Kramer Schoenrock

 Ruth is a Senior Legal Assistant in the Estates and Personal Group of Sullivan & Cromwell LLP.
 She previously held the position of Vice President and Trust Officer at two major private banks.
 She is Past President and a Trustee of the Greater New Jersey Estate Planning Council.
 She has volunteered in the Walk to Defeat ALS for many years, which benefits the ALS Association of Greater New York.

 Ruth has a bachelor's degree in business economics from Rutgers University.

 Michael has worked in the field of medical instrumentation for over 45 years, as an engineer, manager, and entrepreneur.
 He spent 13 years as a department head in charge of medical instrumentation and respiratory therapy at Englewood Hospital.
 He was the founder and CEO of General Devices, a medical device design and manufacturing company, which is still in operation after 37 years.
 Michael holds a Bachelor of Science in Electrical Engineering and a Masters in Bio-Medical Engineering.